Hypercontractivity of spherical averages in Hamming space: Main result and discussion

 where $B_0(x) = 1\{x=0\}$ and $\psi \succeq 0$ denotes that $f \mapsto f*\psi$ is a non-negative definite operator.
 It can be shown that\footnote{These observations were made in collaboration with Prof. A. Megretski.}

 while for smaller values of $\lambda$ $SDP(n, \lambda)$ grows polynomially in $n$.
-Thus SDP is unable to yield the correct estimate of $V_n(\lambda)$ for the entire range of $\lambda$.
-This example demonstrates that hypercontractivity may prove useful (in fact more powerful than SDP) even for questions that are entirely ``$L_2$''.
+Thus, while SDP improves on the ``spectral-gap'' argument, it is still unable to yield the correct estimate of $V_n(\lambda)$ for the entire range of $\lambda$.

-Before delving into the proof of Theorem~\ref{th:main} we mention that traditional comparison techniques, cf.~\cite{DSC93}, for proving hypercontractive and log-Sobolev inequalities are not effective here.
-One problem is that our operators $T_\delta$ do not form a semigroup.
-This may potentially be worked around by applying the discrete-time version of log-Sobolev inequalities developed by Miclo~\cite{LM97}.
-However, the natural comparison to $N_\delta$ via Miclo's method is unfortunately not useful: the primary reason is that the log-Sobolev constant of $N_\delta$ is of order ${1\over n}$ which implies tight hypercontractive estimates when $\delta \sim {1\over n}$ and is very loose otherwise.